mcfadd/SudokuSolver/README.md

 # SudokuSolver

-Sudoku Solver is a simple sudoku solver and puzzle generator that uses a modified/slightly more efficient backtracking algorithm.
-We decided to make this just for fun and didn't spend a lot of time on it since there are plently of similar programs online.
+A simple sudoku solver and puzzle generator that uses a modified/slightly more efficient backtracking algorithm.
 Sudoku Solver is guaranteed to find solutions to any legitimate sudoku.

+**Current Features:**

+* Solve (only one solution is found)
+* Generate
+* Save
+* Load

+**Future Features:**

+*Statistical analysis of puzzles* -
+I think it would be interesting to figure out how many possible solutions there are given a puzzle.

 Feel free to contribute to the project!